DavidKoleczek/amplifier-dev-dave/README.md

 ## Modules Used

-These are repos that are stable, not dependencies of others, and there is a minimal chance we will need to modify them.
+These are repos that are used by the profile or by other modules.
-These are listed here for reference as they are used in amplifier profiles.
+They are not linked as submodules because there is a minimal chance we will need to modify them.

 - [amplifier-collection-toolkit](https://github.com/microsoft/amplifier-collection-toolkit/)
 - [amplifier-module-hooks-streaming-ui](https://github.com/microsoft/amplifier-module-hooks-streaming-ui/)